 Where to stay From Derwentwater it is a short drive to The Cottage in the Wood, in a spellbinding setting, beside a rushing brook on Magic Hill, surrounded by Britain’s only true mountain forest.
 The former coaching inn now offers Michelin-starred cooking in a dining room with wraparound veranda and views to the mountain of Skiddaw.
 Wildlife and birdsong abound. www.cottageinthewood.co.uk

 Under the big Essex skies lie the timeless pastoral landscapes of Dedham Vale, beloved of John Constable, for whom painting was ‘but another word for feeling’.
 Your exploration might begin in the artist’s native village, picture-postcard East Bergholt, where he first met the rector’s granddaughter, Maria Bicknell, his future wife and great love of his life.
 You must not miss Flatford, scene of Flatford Mill and Willy Lott’s House, immortalised in his most famous painting, The Hay Wain.
 From there, stroll alongside the Stour to Dedham, where one of Constable’s rare religious-themed paintings, The Ascension, adorns a wall in St Mary’s church.
+Hands down one of the most romantic retreats in.
+Britain.

 Where to stay Just opposite the church is the 15th-century Sun Inn, a classic old coaching hostelry where open fires burn merrily in the bar, beamed dining room and oak-panelled lounge.
 Constable Room, overlooking the High Street, has a bay window and half-tester bed. www.thesuninndedham.com